 Belmont Abbey College is a private, religious school in a small town setting in Belmont, North Carolina.
-Belmont Abbey College was founded in 1876 and enrolls 1,467 undergrads and no graduate students.
-Belmont Abbey College offers on-campus housing for up to 900 students.
+Belmont Abbey College was founded in 1876 and now enrolls around 1,517 students per year year, which includes 1,507 undergraduate students.
+Belmont Abbey College offers housing for up to 900 students.
 The majority of students live on campus.

 Interested in journalism or communications?
-Belmont Abbey College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.
+Belmont Abbey College students can write for the campus newspaperor be a producer for the student-run television channel.

 Planning to play sports?
 Belmont Abbey College has many options for athletes.
 See them all and learn more about life at Belmont Abbey College on the Student Life page.

-Let's take a closer look at to get a clearer sense of what Belmont Abbey College offers and if it could be the right college for you.
+Let's take a look at these areas to get a clearer idea of what Belmont Abbey College offers and if the school could be a good fit for you.

 It is moderately difficult to get into Belmont Abbey College.
-Belmont Abbey College admitted 80% of all applicants in 2021.
-Last year, 2,292 students applied to Belmont Abbey College and 1,836 were admitted.
+Around 99% of applicants get into Belmont Abbey College each year.
+Last year, 1,841 students applied to Belmont Abbey College and 1,821 were admitted.

 Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.

-Graduates in the class of 2021 had an average of $28,039 in student loans per borrower.
+The average student debt for graduates in the class of 2022 was around $24,624 per student, not including those with no debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If Belmont Abbey College seems like a school you want to apply to, click the heart button to save it to your college list.

-Belmont Abbey College is located in the small town setting of Belmont, North Carolina, less than an hour from Charlotte.
+Belmont Abbey College is located in the small town setting of Belmont, North Carolina, in the suburbs of Charlotte.

 If you want to see Belmont Abbey College for yourself, plan a visit.
 The best way to reach campus is to take Interstate 85 to Belmont, or book a flight to the nearest airport, Charlotte Douglas International.